RawAccelOfficial/rawaccel/doc/Guide.md

 ### Last Mouse Move
 The Raw Accel GUI reads the output of the raw input stream, and thus the output of the Raw Accel Driver, and displays on the graphs red points corresponding to the last mouse movements.
 These calulations should be fast and your graph responsive, but it comes at the cost of higher CPU usage due to needing to refresh the graph often.
 This feature can be turned off in the "Charts" menu.

+### Input coalescion
+See "[Coalescion](#coalescion)" in the philosophy section to understand what these options do.
+These settings are currently exposed only in the settings file, for now, as "Time in ms after which [setting name] is weighted at half its original value".

 ### Menu Options